1

 • Cover which control measures are possible, how much they will cost, and what the energy, environmental, and economic impacts would be.

-After the 2022 audits were completed, the facilities submitted an Audit Report to the division for review.
+Following the 2022 audits, the facilities submitted an audit report to the division for review.
 The division reviewed the plans and issued determinations in 2023.
 These determinations indicate each source's compliance status.
-The Colorado Air Quality Control Commission approved those determinations in summer 2023.
+The commission approved those determinations in summer 2023.

 Reducing Greenhouse Gas Emissions